AnnaGenina/pyGravSphere/README.md

 So suppose now you want to run a model with the Zhao et al. (1996) dark matter distribution, a constant anisotropy profile, 3-component Plummer fit and no virial shape parameters.
 And, very conveniently, you have 8 cores to run it on.

-Note: if you're running on one node, or your desktop, use the multiprocessing option for faster results.
+Note: if you're running on your desktop/laptop, use the multiprocessing option for faster results.
 Use MPI if you're running on more than one node.

 Now run **pyGravSphere**